cchudzicki-ocw-testing/6.868j-fall-2011/content/pages/assignments/homework-1.md

 title: Homework 1
 uid: e43ad7aa-9a02-706e-d917-8263163c9193
 ---
 **Problem 1.** What are three questions you would be interested in asking Professor Minsky about Chapter 1 of _The Emotion Machine_?

-**Problem 2.** What are the most important problems in your fiel that have been addressed by AI already?
-What are the most important problems in your fiel that you think AI could contribute to?
+**Problem 2.** What are the most important problems in your field that have been addressed by AI already?
+What are the most important problems in your field that you think AI could contribute to?

 **Problem 3.** The behavior of a complex\_\_\_\_\_\_\_\_\_\_depends only on how its parts\_\_\_\_\_\_\_\_\_\_\_\_, not what type of\_\_\_\_\_\_\_\_\_\_\_they're\_\_\_\_\_\_\_\_\_\_\_\_\_.